kmanuwai/msk-flink-streaming-cdk/README.md

-# PoC Apache Flink and Kafka
+# Real-Time Streaming with Amazon Managed Apache Kafka and Flink
 Based on: https://aws.amazon.com/blogs/big-data/build-a-real-time-streaming-application-using-apache-flink-python-api-with-amazon-kinesis-data-analytics/

 To run: